RESILFOR - Restoration of forests dominated by beeches with Silver Fir in the Apennines between Tuscany and Marche

 Central Italian Apennines in the Tuscany and Marche regions.
 These are mountainous reliefs characterized by fragmented sedimentary rocks with deep and fertile soils.
 The forest areas are located between 1000 and 1500 m asl.
 From a climatic point of view, all areas have a Mediterranean climate with rainfall patterns in the spring autumn periods and with partial water deficits in the summer periods.

-From the GoProFor database, in the final part of the sheet, it is possible to download material related to the project and in particular the Project Guide, the Laymans report and also a video on the grafting technique.
+From the GoProFor database, in the final part of the good practice file, it is possible to download the "Layman's report" of the ReSilFor Project.